illinois-cs498vr/illinois-cs498vr.github.io/index.md

 - [CS 225](https://courses.engr.illinois.edu/cs225/){:target="_blank" rel="noopener"} - prior general programming experience
 - [Math 225](https://math.illinois.edu/resources/department-resources/syllabus-math-225){:target="_blank" rel="noopener"} or [Math 415](https://math.illinois.edu/resources/department-resources/syllabus-math-415){:target="_blank" rel="noopener"} - basic linear algebra, especially 3D transforms

-Nevertheless, this is a large, experimental course, so we do not expect specific background courses or experience.
-If you are unsure, use the textbooks and Unity manual as a reference for the level of rigor we expect, or ask course staff.

 ## Lectures ##
 Lecture is held in 1404 Siebel Center on MW 2-3:15pm